elmtree-askmo/cloudcannon-app/content/learn/education-studies/how-can-building-a-knowledge-network-enhance-comprehension.md

 url: /learn/education-studies/questions/how-can-building-a-knowledge-network-enhance-comprehension
 score: -1.0
 related_article1:
-    id: 165495
+    id: 165479
-    title: What are common obstacles in higher order learning and how can they be overcome?
+    title: >-
+        How can concepts be simplified for better understanding and problem solving?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/how-can-concepts-be-simplified-for-better-understanding-and-problem-solving
 related_article2:
-    id: 165500
+    id: 165494
-    title: How can collaborative learning contribute to a better learning experience?
+    title: >-
+        How can evaluating information critically improve decision making?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-collaborative-learning-contribute-to-a-better-learning-experience
+    url: /learn/education-studies/questions/how-can-evaluating-information-critically-improve-decision-making
 related_article3:
-    id: 165493
+    id: 165499
-    title: What are the key components of developing analytical skills for critical thinking?
+    title: >-
+        What are some active engagement techniques to enhance the learning experience?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-the-key-components-of-developing-analytical-skills-for-critical-thinking
+    url: /learn/education-studies/questions/what-are-some-active-engagement-techniques-to-enhance-the-learning-experience
 related_article4:
-    id: 165495
+    id: 165488
-    title: What are common obstacles in higher order learning and how can they be overcome?
+    title: >-
+        How can one transition from lower order to higher order learning?
     subject: Education Studies
-    url: /learn/education-studies/questions/what-are-common-obstacles-in-higher-order-learning-and-how-can-they-be-overcome
+    url: /learn/education-studies/questions/how-can-one-transition-from-lower-order-to-higher-order-learning
 related_article5:
-    id: 165481
+    id: 165491
-    title: How can comparing and contrasting information help in understanding the relationship between information?
+    title: >-
+        What strategies can be used to connect new knowledge with existing knowledge?
     subject: Education Studies
-    url: /learn/education-studies/questions/how-can-comparing-and-contrasting-information-help-in-understanding-the-relationship-between-information
+    url: /learn/education-studies/questions/what-strategies-can-be-used-to-connect-new-knowledge-with-existing-knowledge
 ---

 &nbsp;